b-shrp/cryptocodes/content/codes.md

 - BONUS: Earn small amounts in their [Learn & Earn section](https://help.coinbase.com/en/coinbase/getting-started/getting-started-with-coinbase/coinbase-earn-faq-and-terms)

 ## Notes ##
-- There are more that will come.
+- There are more exchanges that will come.
 These are the ones I have done so far.
-- In general these rewards give you enough to cover any dips in value if you buy high, and cover some transaction costs.
-- I'm discerning, but all these seem legit enough for the low level of research investment I'm making.
-Since you are here I assume you are like me and not dumping big loads of cash in.
-If not, please do the research that matches your strategy.
+- This will not make you rich, but it'll give you some feel good buffer with those inevitable transaction fee bloopers.
+- You need to be OK with giving your details including photo ID and some KYC financial data.
+I don't think there is much way around this anymore unless you are getting crypto through other means.
+- I'm discerning and though none of these feel super sketch, know that I evaluate for a risk level that is small potatoes.
+That's like you, or I assume you wouldn't be looking at getting that $15 bonus!
 - Get a non-custodial wallet once you plan to just hold.